justinsunho/leesreview.com/content/pages/testimonies.md

       title: John Pyun
       college: UC Berkeley
-      image: /images/pages/home/30.jpg
+      image: /images/pages/testimonies/30.jpg
     - tags:
           - SAT I
       body: >+
-          “Lee’s Review is more than a mere SAT center: it was my second home, and the teachers and students became part of my extended family.
+          “Lee’s Review is more than a mere SAT center: it was my second testimonies, and the teachers and students became part of my extended family.
 Being a part of the Lee’s Review family gave me much more than what I asked for–cracking the SAT’s!
 Learn, Laugh, and Love–my experience at Lee’s